Sahanya29/LLM/README.md

 ## Overview

-- **LoRA Adapter**: Adds ~8M parameters on top of the base model.
+- **LoRA Adapter**: Injects additional parameters to enhance the model’s reasoning through code.
-- **Training Objective**: Improve multi-step reasoning and logical inference.
+- **Training Focus**: Mixed dataset of reasoning questions and coding problems in a 1:1 ratio.
-- **Dataset Type**: Chain-of-thought and domain-specific tasks.
+- **Motivation**: Research shows that when models are trained to reason, their coding performance also improves significantly.
-- **Result**: Produces more coherent and structured answers with logical steps.
+- **Use Case**: Ideal for tasks involving logic-driven code understanding, explanation, and debugging.

 ---

 ## Training Procedure

-Supervised fine-tuning (SFT) using LoRA.
+Supervised fine-tuning (SFT) with LoRA adapters on a hybrid dataset combining reasoning and programming problems.

 ### Framework Versions